MediaComem/comem-masrad-dfa/README.md

-# MAS-RAD -- Advanced Front-end Development (DFA)
+# MAS-RAD | CAS-DAR | Advanced Front-end Development (DFA)

 The goal of this course is to discover concepts and tools to organize the front-end side of a web application and enrich the user interface/experience according to current good practices.

 You will:

 - learn how to make good use of a CSS framework to build a responsive HTML user interface
-- learn how to manipulate the DOM API with or without a library
+- learn (or review) how to manipulate the DOM API with or without a library
+- learn how to manage asynchronous communications with a Web API on the back end
 - learn how the use of a framework does help to organize the front-end code of a single page application
-- learn how to manage asynchronous communications with a Web API on the back-end
+- be introduced to frameworks that help you develop and build your web application for multiple devices

-This course is based on [COMEM+][comem] [web development courses][comem-webdev] taught at [HEIG-VD][heig].
+This course uses subjects from or based on [COMEM+][comem] [architecture & deployment][comem-archidep], [web-oriented architecture][comem-archioweb] and [mobile development][comem-devmobil] taught to students of [Media Engineering][im] at [HEIG-VD][heig].

 ## Prerequisite